-- Keep at least a two-second traveling distance between you and the vehicle in front of you to allow time to react if the driver ahead suddenly stops.
+- Keep at least a three- to four-second traveling distance between you and the vehicle in front of you to allow time to react if the driver ahead suddenly stops.
 It gives you time to see potholes, slippery spots and debris.

 Distance to the Side

 Be careful when a vehicle passes.
 Trucks can create gusts of wind that affect your steering.
 When you pass parked cars, allow for people opening doors and getting out of vehicles by moving to the left side of your lane.
-Move further over to the right when oncoming traffic passes you.
+Move further over to the right when traffic passes you from behind.